-Over the years the experience of writing and directing a number of short plays at Wimbledon enabled me to take risks that I might not have undertaken in a fully public context.
+Over the years the experience of writing and directing 16 short plays at Wimbledon enabled me to take risks that I might not have undertaken in a fully public context.
 I discovered that I could write at great speed and that sometimes the material thus produced was usable.
 The brevity of the playlets compelled a considerable compression of certain forms of development, in particular the unfolding of character.
 I will not pretend that this was a handicap – my interest in writing the fully rounded character has always been minimal.
 The ‘Show Not Tell’ approach was also of limited use.
 In 1976 I wrote a play called ‘Dogs’ in which characters, entering for the first time, would promptly describe themselves and their objectives.
 It clears the way for action.
 I never looked back.
 The characters were not ciphers so much as embodiments of extreme psychological states, untrammelled by circumstantial detail.

 GINA I was talking with Roy.
 Or someone very like him.

 GINA He said he had been experiencing the need to murder.

 DEAN Did he mention anyone that he had in mind?

 GINA No. He said that it was rarely personal.

 GINA He said that his anger was of a generalised nature and, in consequence, he felt no need to particularise.

 DEAN Except, of course, at the last minute.

 GINA At that point, I grant you, it does become rather personal.